liebke/mechanician/README.md

 **Daring Mechanician** consists of the following packages:

-* [mechanician](https://github.com/liebke/mechanician/tree/main/packages/mechanician): the core package for building and running **Tool Augmented Generative AI** (TAG AI) programs.
+* [mechanician](https://github.com/liebke/mechanician/tree/main/packages/mechanician): the core package for building, running, and testing **Tool Augmented Generative AI** (TAG AI) applications.

 * [mechanician-openai](https://github.com/liebke/mechanician/tree/main/packages/mechanician_openai): provides *AIConnector* classes for connecting to the *OpenAI Chat API* and the *OpenAI Assistants API*.

-* [mechanician-arangodb](https://github.com/liebke/mechanician/tree/main/packages/mechanician_arangodb): provides an *AITools* class for interacting with the [ArangoDB](https://arangodb.com) graph database.
+* [mechanician-arangodb](https://github.com/liebke/mechanician/tree/main/packages/mechanician_arangodb): provides an *AITools* class that lets AIs interact with the [ArangoDB](https://arangodb.com) graph database.

-The roadmap includes more *AIConnectors* for connecting to different LLM APIs, and more AITools for interacting with different systems.
+The roadmap includes more *AIConnectors* for connecting to different LLMs, and more *AITools* that let AIs interact with different systems.

 ### Example Projects

-To run the example projects, you'll need to install *mechanician-openai* to connect to an OpenAI GPT, and you will need an OpenAI API Key.
+To run the example projects, you'll need to install *mechanician-openai* to connect to an OpenAI GPT, and you will also need an [OpenAI API Key(https://openai.com/product#made-for-developers)].

 You can install it using pip: